Becheler/Becheler.github.io/pages/applications.md

 ### Inspect the sampling schemes

-In the spatial process configuration file, we limited the number of simulations to one fixed sampling point, and 5 varying sampling points uniformly sampled across the distribution area, with a radius of 30km.
+In the spatial process configuration file, we limited the number of simulations to 5 sampling schemes, each one composed of:

-The following lines allows to visualize the fixed sampling cluster (in red) and the 5 varying clusters with their respective radius (black circle).
+- 1 sampling cluster fixed on a given coordinate
+- 1 sampling cluster that varies uniformly across the distribution area

+Within a radius of 30km each of these coordinates, 30 individuals are sampled uniformly.
+These parameters can be change in the ```spatial_process.ctl``` configuration file.

 ```
 data <- read.csv("data.txt")